-- (1) Start RF port numbering for the colour representing the lowest frequency band supported in the antenna and continue in the order red to green to blue to yellow. - (2) Within the same colour, RF port numbering begins at solid pattern and then continue to segmented colour pattern 1 up to segmented colour pattern 4. - (3) Within the same colour pattern, port numbering is in the order +45° to -45°, RHC to LHC, or V to H.
+- (1) Start RF port numbering for the colour representing the lowest frequency band supported in the antenna and continue in the order red to green to blue to yellow. - (2) Within the same colour, RF port numbering begins from nearest array position to the Coding Reference Point at solid pattern and then continues bottom-up as first direction and left-to-right as second direction to segmented colour pattern 1 up to segmented colour pattern 4. - (3) Within the same colour pattern, port numbering is in the order +45° to -45°, RHC to LHC, or V to H.